-The Company's balance sheet continues to reflect a strong working capital position of \$59 million at July 31, 2008, which is comparable to working capital at April 30, 2008.
-Included in working capital at July 31, 2008 is \$14.4 million of cash, cash equivalents and marketable securities which are offset by \$6.5 million in borrowings under its bank line of credit.
-The Company's current ratio at July 31, 2008 is 5.4 to 1.
+The Company's balance sheet continues to reflect a strong working capital position of \$55 million at October 31, 2008, which is compared to working capital of \$59 million at April 30, 2008.
+Included in working capital at October 31, 2008 is \$13.3 million of cash, cash equivalents and marketable securities which are offset by \$5.6 million in borrowings under its bank line of credit.
+The Company's current ratio at October 31, 2008 is 5.8 to 1.

-For the three months ended July 31, 2008, the Company used \$2.1 million in cash from operating activities compared to \$4.4 million used by operations in the comparable fiscal year 2008 period.
-The primary uses of cash in the fiscal year 2009 period were due to the growth in accounts receivable, acquisition of additional parts inventory to support current and anticipated programs.
-In the three month period ended July 31, 2007, the decrease in operating cash flow was due primarily to increases in unbilled accounts receivable, inventory and payments against accounts payable.
-For the balance of fiscal year 2009, the Company expects to generate positive cash flow from operating activities, particularly as billing milestones are achieved on certain of its large satellite production contracts.
+For the six months ended October 31, 2008, the Company had positive cash flow from operating activities of \$466,000 compared to \$2.6 million used by operations in the comparable fiscal year 2008 period.
+The primary source of cash in the fiscal year 2009 period was the collection of accounts receivable.
+As the Company achieved milestones on certain large satellite programs, it was contractually permitted to issue invoices to its customers, much of which was collected by the end of the fiscal quarter.
+In the six month period ended October 31, 2007, the decrease in operating cash flow was due primarily to increases in unbilled accounts receivable, inventory and payments against accounts payable.
+For the balance of fiscal year 2009, the Company expects to generate positive cash flow from operating activities, particularly as additional billing milestones are achieved on certain of its large satellite production contracts.

-Net cash used in investing activities for the three months ended July 31, 2008, was \$6.7 million compared to cash provided by investing activities of \$4.9 million for the same period of fiscal year 2008.
-During the fiscal year 2009 period, the Company invested \$6.6 million in marketable securities and acquired additional fixed assets for \$111,000.
-In the first quarter of the prior year, the Company received net proceeds of \$5.6 million from the sale of a portion of its investment in Morion.
-This cash inflow was partially offset by fixed asset acquisitions of \$559,000 and the purchase of marketable securities for \$174,000.
+Net cash used in investing activities for the six months ended October 31, 2008, was \$5.9 million compared to cash provided by investing activities of \$5.7 million for the same period of fiscal year 2008.
+During the fiscal year 2009 period, the Company invested \$5.6 million in marketable securities, net of \$1.0 million in proceeds from the sale of certain marketable securities, and acquired additional fixed assets for \$293,000.
+In the prior fiscal year, the Company received net proceeds of \$5.6 million.
+This cash inflow was partially offset by fixed asset acquisitions of \$1.3 million.
 The Company may continue to acquire or sell marketable securities as dictated by its investment strategies as well as by the cash requirements for its development activities.
-Capital equipment purchases for all of fiscal year 2009 are expected to aggregate approximately \$3.0 million.
+Capital equipment purchases for all of fiscal year 2009 are expected to aggregate approximately \$2.0 million.
 Internally generated cash is adequate to acquire this level of capital equipment.

-Net cash provided by financing activities for the three months ended July 31, 2008, was \$1.3 million compared to \$629,000 during the comparable fiscal year 2008 period.
-During the first quarter of fiscal year 2009, the Company borrowed \$1.5 million against its line of credit, made principle payments of \$52,000 against a long-term capital lease and reacquired capital stock for treasury in the approximate amount of \$100,000.
-During the three months ended July 31, 2007, the Company paid a cash dividend of \$869,000 which was offset by \$1.5 million borrowed under its line of credit.
+Net cash used in financing activities for the six months ended October 31, 2008, was \$2.6 million compared to cash provided by financing activities of \$2.5 million during the comparable fiscal year 2008 period.
+During the first six months of fiscal year 2009, the Company repurchased over 677,000 shares of its common stock at an average per share price of \$4.39, or approximately \$3.0 million, compared to treasury stock purchases of \$233,000 for the same period of fiscal year 2008.
+During fiscal year 2009, the Company had net borrowings of \$0.5 million against its line of credit and made principle payments of \$106,000 against a long-term capital lease.
+During the six months ended October 31, 2007, the Company paid a cash dividend of \$869,000 which was offset by \$3.5 million borrowed under its line of credit.